meinside/meinside.github.io/_posts/2016-03-31-Take-a-Selfie-on-Every-Wakeup-from-Sleep-OSX.md

 ## 0. Install tools that are needed

-`imagesnap` is a command line tool which takes a photo with the built-in camera of Macbooks.
+`imagesnap` is a command line tool which takes a photo with the built-in camera of Macbook.

 Install it with brew: